 As a team, we proactively engage a range of perspectives and disciplines to inform the quality of advice we give, so that we are better equipped to respond to the dynamics of sustainable development amid the dynamics of day to day life in different contexts around the world.
 By using participatory approaches to listen to communities, our work meets people where they are.
 We work together with communities to co-create processes of effective, inclusive and sustainable social change.

-Dr Lucy Stackpool-Moore is Australian and British, and is a gender, human rights, HIV, public health and communications specialist.
-She founded Watipa in 2016 and is the Director.
+Dr Lucy Stackpool-Moore is the Director of Watipa, and is currently based in Australia.
+She is a gender, human rights, HIV, public health and communications specialist.
+She founded Watipa in 2016.

 Contact us if you are interested in joining the Watipa team.